100 Notable alumni of

 -

 Harvey Weir Cook was an American fighter ace in World War I and Distinguished Service Cross recipient.
-He was also a pioneer in civilian commercial aviation and a leading figure in the development of aviation in the United States and in state of Indiana.
+He was also a pioneer in civilian commercial aviation and a leading figure in the development of aviation in the United States and in the state of Indiana.
 The Indianapolis International Airport terminal building and entrance road are named in his honor.

 -